-In this guide we explain why it’s important to keep your personal information safe and we offer some tips on ways to protect yourself from identity theft, as well as where to go for help if you ever find yourself in a situation where your personal information has been misused or stolen.
+In this article we explore the steps you can take to protect yourself from identity theft and what to do if you find yourself in a situation where your personal information has been misused or stolen.

 How to protect yourself from identity theft

-Security experts recommend using a ‘pass phrase’ rather than a password to make it harder for others to guess.
-Create different passwords for your banking and other important accounts, and don’t save them in your web browser (Like Chrome and Edge).
+Security experts recommend using a ‘pass phrase’ instead of a password to make it harder for others to guess.
+Create different passwords for your banking and other important accounts, and don’t save them in your web browser (e.g., Chrome and Edge).
 Find out how to create and remember strong passwords.

-Use your credit card or PayPal account to pay for things online.
-Also, look out for the ‘https://’ and closed padlock in the website’s address bar before entering your payment details.
-Try to stick to online retailers you’re familiar with too.
+There are many ways to pay for things online but your credit card and PayPal account are safest as they offer the most protection.
+Also, when buying things online, look out for the ‘https://’ and closed padlock in the website’s address bar before entering your payment details.
+And try to stick to online retailers you’re familiar with.

 Make a habit of checking your statements and look out for any charges or withdrawals you didn’t make.

 Your credit report shows current loans, loan enquiries, and credit applications in your name.
 It's free to access every three months and a good way of checking whether someone has tried to obtain credit in your name.
 Find out how you can get a copy of your credit report .